 Set Up an Instagram Business Account

-First and foremost, this is not your personal account.
-Keep your business account separate and make sure all of your Instagram posts are relevant only to your business.
+Your first step is to set up a business account, not a personal account.
+Keep your business account separate and make sure all of your Instagram posts are strictly relevant to your business.
 Your account must be public to gain followers and be found on search engines.

 Your business insights tell you: